Library Mission & Policies

 DISPLAYS OF POSTERS, PAMPHLETS, AND FLYERS

-Leaflets or posters may be submitted to the Information Services Manager Janis Test for public posting.
-She will also facilitate getting your information posted at all three library locations.
+Leaflets or posters may be submitted to the library for public posting as determined by library management, which will also facilitate getting your information posted at all three library locations.
 Priority will be given to non-profit groups and local community groups.
 Leaflets or posters submitted by businesses or on behalf of individuals will not be posted or approved for distribution.

 MEETING ROOM USE